briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 This is not necessarily bad, and it's not a property of the code itself.
 It's something we assign to code based on externalities.
 It's a mix of art (politics) and science (economics), but at its heart, it's also an existential question of survival.

 First, consider the political will to do something.
 I've found that this is largely unrelated to the merit of that something.
 Politics is the art of compromises, and those competing factors often have nothing to do with code quality.
-The problem however, it's rare that the decisions about the quality of the code because that's not why the code exists.
+The problem however, it's rare that the decisions are made based on the quality of the code because that's not why the code exists.
+More pointedly, people may think that replacing the prior code with new code will improve quality, but that's merely hopeful thinking.

-Second, there's the will to commit or consume resources to any venture.
-Economics is, after all, the science of scarce resources.
+Second, there's the will to commit or consume resources to any particular venture.
+Economics is, after all, the science of the allocation of scarce resources.
 Given an infinite supply of qualified and competent programmers, an unlimited budget, and access to all the fancy hardware you desire, you can completely rewrite whatever you want to get new code that's as beautiful and performant as you desire.

 But, what I hear from almost all of my friends hiring programmers, no matter the language, is that hundreds of résumés lead to a handful of interviews.
 In that handful of interviews, it's slim pickings.
 This is a topic for a different post, but if you have to advertise for a job and accept whoever shows up, you're already on the losing end.
 I've almost always hired people away from situations that they hadn't considered leaving.
 And now you can't hire anyone away from Google; those people just disappear from the world.